 DISCLAIMER: I bought both sets of pencils myself, so nothing about this review is biased (it never is anyway!) or influenced by anything else.

-Both are good at blending and shading, but there are some quite obvious differences.
-First of all, Prismacolor are prone to developing 'wax bloom' over time, which is a milky film that appears on the colour after a while.
+Both pencils are exceedingly proficient at blending, but there are some very obvious differences.
+First of all, when using a lot of layers or burnishing Prismacolor are prone to developing 'wax bloom' over time, which is a milky film that appears on the colour after a while.
 It happens due to a layer of wax rising to the surface when exposed to air.
-Light swiping with a cloth or cotton wool can get rid of the bloom, and spraying with fixtative can prevent it, but this can sometimes lift off pigment as well so it is a point to be noted.
+Light swiping with a cloth or cotton wool can get rid of the bloom, and spraying with fixative can prevent it, but this can sometimes lift off pigment as well so it is a point to be noted.

-I used two colours to achieve this blend, and tried to use similar shades to give as close a comparison as I could.
+I used two colours to achieve this blend, trying to use similar shades to give as close a comparison as I could.
 I've learnt that the Polys can take a battering when it comes to adding layers, whereas the Prismas become speckled with dark spots quite quickly.
-This is probably down to the wax in the pencil, as too many coatings cause the wax to dull to black and go fuzzy.
-The Polys leave slightly noticeable lines but this is down to the technique used- if you 'scrobbled' the strokes you'd have a much smoother finish.
-Overall I found it easier to see a gradient with the Polys than the Prismas,even though the shades of colour were quite vastly different.
+This is down to the wax binder in the pencil; too many coatings cause the wax to separate and look fuzzy.
+The Polys leave slightly noticeable lines but this is down to the technique used- if you scumble the strokes you have a much smoother finish.
+Overall I found it easier to see a gradient with the Polys than the Prismas, and the finished look is more pleasing to the eye.

 With Polychromos the whole pencil feels stronger, weightier, which probably has something to do with the SV (secure-all) bonding.
-This is where the whole of the lead is glued to the Cedar wood casing of the pencil, meaning the lead is strengthened and can sharpen to a finer point.
+The whole length of the core is glued to the Cedar wood casing of the pencil, meaning the lead is strengthened throughout and can sharpen to a finer point.
 If the tip of a Polychromos pencil breaks, it is only the tip that is shattered, not the whole column of lead.
 The same cannot be said for Prismas, which unfortunately have a track record for splintering and fragmenting with ease.
 Apparently when Prismas used to be made in the US, the quality was much higher.